 Chatbots vary in complexity.
 Some can only reply to basic questions or word-for-word requests, while others are programmed to understand variations of the request.
 There are chatbots that handle productivity tasks and chatbots in spheres like customer service.

-The Advantages of Chatbots
+The Advantages of Chatbots for Business

 As Kip (a Slack chatbot itself) explains on the blogging site Medium, the advantage of chatbots is automation and productivity.